GaleevArslanDev/Omni/README.md

 **Example Prompts:**
 - *“Move forward for 3 seconds”*
 - *“Remember the chest, move forward for 2 seconds, and tell me where the chest was”*
+- *“Turn to the oak_log, break it, and say what changed”*

 ## Current Development Notes

 - **Language Stance**: Some core prompt configurations and internal planner evaluation text are written in Russian, though the execution runtime layer remains completely language-agnostic.
 - **Observation Flow**: The standalone `observe` tool class is temporarily disabled; environment data extraction is handled natively by the core loop orchestration.
+- **Task Planning Scope**: `TaskPlan` is intentionally narrow.
+It supports a small set of deterministic templates rather than acting as a general planner.
+- **Interaction Semantics**: `remember_object_location` means "remember the nearest observed object of the requested type", not every object of that type.
-- **Step Limit**: To prevent runaway API costs or infinite loops, the agent is hardcoded to forcefully terminate after 20 sequential tool steps.
+- **Step Limit**: To prevent runaway API costs or infinite loops, the agent is hardcoded to terminate after 20 sequential tool steps.

 ## Limitations & Next Steps

 - Missing dependency lockfiles (`requirements.txt`, `package.json`).
 - Absence of automated testing suites.
-- The deterministic planner currently accommodates a restricted set of sequence patterns.
+- The deterministic planner currently accommodates only a restricted set of sequence patterns.
+- `report_observation_diff` still relies on LLM wording constrained by prompt rules rather than a fully structured reporting tool.
 - Connection configurations are static and hardcoded within source files.